Complex post-traumatic stress disorder: Signs and symptoms

-Children and adolescents
+Children

-The diagnosis of PTSD was originally given to adults who had suffered because of a trauma (e.g., during a war, rape).
+The diagnosis of PTSD was originally given to adults who had suffered a trauma (e.g., during a war or rape).
 However, the situation for many children is quite different.
 Children can suffer chronic trauma such as maltreatment, family violence, school bullying, dysfunction, or a disruption in attachment to their primary caregiver.
 In many cases, it is the child's caregiver who causes the trauma.
 The diagnosis of PTSD does not take into account how the developmental stages of children may affect their symptoms and how trauma can affect a child's development.

 The term developmental trauma disorder (DTD) has been proposed as the childhood equivalent of C-PTSD.
-This developmental form of trauma places children at risk for developing psychiatric and medical disorders.
-Bessel van der Kolk explains DTD as numerous encounters with interpersonal trauma such as physical assault, sexual assault, violence or death.
-It can also be brought on by subjective events such as abandonment, betrayal, defeat or shame.
+This developmental form of trauma places children at risk for developing other psychiatric and medical disorders.
+Bessel van der Kolk explains DTD as numerous encounters with interpersonal trauma such as physical assault, sexual assault, violence, or death.
+It can also be brought on by subjective events such as abandonment, betrayal, defeat, or shame.

 Repeated traumatization during childhood leads to symptoms that differ from those described for PTSD.
-Kolk and others describe symptoms and behavioral characteristics in seven domains:
+Van der Kolk and others describe symptoms and behavioral characteristics in seven domains: